Emptik/follow-my-budget/README.md

 The store is a kind of "state management pattern".<br/>
 It serves as a centralized data storage area for all components.

-### vendors
-The vendors folder contains all external necessary tools like, "fontawesome" and "sass-mq".

 <!-- Usefull Links -->
 ## <a id="usefulLinks">Useful links</a>
 - [SMACSS documentation](http://smacss.com/)